A General Framework for Interpretable Neural Learning based on Local Information-Theoretic Goal Functions

 The value of the goal function is dependent on the neuron-specific parameter vector $\mbf \Gamma$ and the joint distribution $p(R,C,Y)$ of a neuron's integrated receptive and contextual inputs and its output.
 Learning happens by changing the afferent weights $\mbf w_R$ and $\mbf w_C$ which determine how the inputs to the neuron influence its output.
 To learn these weights via gradient descent, we require the gradients $\frac{\partial G}{\partial\mbf w_R}$ and $\frac{\partial G}{\partial\mbf w_C}$.
-Starting from the definition of $G$, we first make use of the fact that a computable expression for one PID atom, in this case the redundant information $I_{\red}(Y: R,C):= I^{\sx}_\cap(Y: R;C)$, in combination with the rules of classical information theory suffices to quantify all four PID atoms~\cite{gutknecht2021bits}.
+Starting from the definition of $G$, we first make use of the fact that a computable expression for one PID atom, in this case the redundant information $I_{\red}(Y: R,C):= I^{\sx}_\cap(Y: R;C)$, in combination with the rules of classical information theory suffices to quantify all four PID atoms~\citep{gutknecht2021bits}.
+Note that we stick to the notation ``;'' in $I^{\sx}_cap$ introduced by Makkeh et al.~\citep{makkeh2021isx} which stands for the union of $R$ and $C$ stressing that $I^{\sx}_\cap$ is based on union-exclusions.
 This allows us to re-parametrize

 with the parameter transformation

 Next, notice that $G$ is only dependent on the weights through the conditional firing probability of the neuron $\theta(r,c) = P(Y=+1\mid R= r, C = c )$.
 Ultimately, we want to arrive at an expression of the form